ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### PUT /pmpartners/{partnerID}
-This request used to activate/deactivate Auth/E-KYC Partners
+This API would be used to activate/deactivate Auth/E-KYC Partners

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/pmpartners/{partnerID}</div>